Scudder Klyce

 Scudder Klyce (November 7, 1879 in Friendship, Tennessee – January 28, 1933 in Winchester, Massachusetts) was an American philosopher, scientist and naval officer.
 He is known for his work, Universe, which attempted to accumulate the knowledge of mankind into a single book to collect and deliver a solution for all the problems of humanity.

 Life

 Klyce studied at the University of Arkansas.
-In his youth, served in the Spanish–American War, and participated in the Philippine campaign.
+In his youth, he served in the Spanish–American War, and participated in the Philippine campaign.
 In 1902 he graduated from the U.S. Naval Academy in Annapolis, Maryland, where he later filed a post-graduate study for engineering.
 In 1908 he married Etheldreda Hovey († 1917).
 They had one son, Stephen Klyce.
 His second, (1917) closed marriage was with Laura Tilden Kent.
 They had two children, William and Dorothy Klyce Klyce.